 What does a Moyen Cost?

 A moyen poodle will cost around $3,000 to $ 4,000 for a pup that has genetic health tested parents and are raised from quality breeders.
-Though you can find poodles that are not well bred or properly health tested for less than that.
-Just beware, the cheap price might cost you more in medical bills later.
+Though you can find poodles that are not well bred or properly health tested for less.
+Just beware, the cheap price might cost you more in medical bills and training later.

 Where to find a Moyen Poodle?

 Finding a medium sized poodle in the USA is still difficult although more breeders are getting into business.
 As I mentioned above, medium sized poodles were not commonly bred here.
-So finding one means finding a breeder that imported them from Europe.
+So finding one means finding a breeder that imported breeding dogs from Europe.

 You can also look for one at a Poodle Rescue